Program overview

 Program structure

-- Common first two semesters for all students, focusing on foundational skills.
+• Common first two semesters for both options

 Featured Experiences

-The Civil Engineering Technologies program offers a variety of unique experiences that enhance learning and professional development:
+The Civil Engineering Technologies program offers several unique experiences that enhance learning:

 Career Options